-The program handbook includes descriptions of the program components and expectations for participants, supervisors and the program manager.
-The program is dynamic and responsive to university and participant needs, consequently, program components and details may change in 2021.
+The program information folder includes descriptions of the program components and expectations for participants, supervisors, and the Professional & Career Development team.
+The program is dynamic and responsive to university and participant needs.
+Consequently, program components and details may change.

 - Program activities and events are attended throughout the year.

-- A final celebration is held in November prior to the winter closure.
+- A final celebration is held in May of each year.

 - Full-time career employment at UCLA in the following payroll title levels: